rajp33/RecipeSearch/part1-shell.md

-# Part 4 - Setting up a Virtual Machine locally (Optional but recommended)
+# Setting up a Virtual Machine locally (Optional but recommended)

 Sometimes ssh is not available if the internet is not.
 Hmm, how will we then work on our Khoury machines which are in a linux environment?
 The solution is to install locally (i.e. your desktop machine) a virtual machine.
 A virtual machine emulates an entire operating system!